A Treatise on Differential Geometry and its role in Relativity Theory: Manifolds

 \section{Manifolds}

-Given a set\,(topological space) $M$, if there exists a one-one mapping $f$ from an open subset $U$ of $M$ onto an open subset of $\mathbb{R}^n$ (the mapping is a homeomorphism), then $M$ is said to be a \underline{manifold} of dimension $n$.
-This deffinition of a manifold suggests that the set $M$ looks locally like $\mathbb{R}^n$ but globally they are quite distinct.
+~~~Given a set\,(topological space) $M$, if there exists a one-one mapping $f$ from an open subset $U$ of $M$ onto an open subset of $\mathbb{R}^n$ (the mapping is a homeomorphism), then $M$ is said to be a \underline{manifold} of dimension $n$.
+This definition of a manifold suggests that the set $M$ looks locally like $\mathbb{R}^n$ but globally they are quite distinct.
 From the above definition, it is clear that there will be other open subsets of $M$ with their own maps and any point of $M$ must lie in at least one such open subsets.
 The pair namely an open subset and a mapping, {\it i.e.,} ($U$,$f$) is called a \underline{chart}.
 A collection (class) of charts is called an \underline{atlas}, provided every point of $M$ is in at least one open subset of the class and for any two overlapping open subsets in the class, there exists functional relation between the corresponding mappings.
 In fact, if any two overlapping charts in an atlas are $C^k-$related then the manifold is said to be a \underline{$C^k-$manifold}.
-A manifold of class $C^1$ is called a \underline{differentiable manifold}.\\\\ For a more rigorous mathematical definition of a manifold let us start with a topological space having the following properties:\\\\ a)~\underline{Hausdorff property:} A topological space is said to be a hausdorff space if any pair of distinct points in it has disjoint neighbourhoods.\\\\ b)~\underline{Second countable property:} A class of open sets of a topological space is said to form an open base of the topological space if any open set of the space is a union of elements of this class.
-A topological space with a countable open base is called a second countable space.\\\\ A Hausdorff, second countable topological space in which every point has a neighbourhood homeomorphic to an open set in $\mathbb{R}^n$, is called a manifold of dimension $n$.
+A manifold of class $C^1$ is called a \underline{differentiable manifold}.\\